ding-lab/pollock/README.md

 * Python3.6 or later

 * Anaconda/Conda
-  * Working installation of conda is required
+  * Working installation of conda is required if not using Docker

 #### To install

-pollock is available through the conda package manager as an environmental file
+Pollock is available to run in a Docker image (see below) or can be installed with Conda.

+If running without Docker, follow the installation instructions below.

 First, download the Pollock repo